derickarts/openmct/API.md

 This document is intended to serve as reference material for a developer who wishes to develop an application based on Open MCT.
-It will provide details of the public facing API necessary to extend the Open MCT platform meet common use cases such as integrating with a telemetry source.
+It will provide details of the API necessary to extend the Open MCT platform meet common use cases such as integrating with a telemetry source.

 The best place to start is with the Open MCT tutorials.
 These will walk you through the process of getting up and running with Open MCT, as well as addressing some common